1. We respect your privacy

 When you visit our website

-When you come on to our website we may collect certain information such as browser type, operating system, website visited immediately before coming to our site, etc. This information is used in an aggregated manner to analyse how people use our site, such that we can improve our service. adventistchurch.com.
+When you visit our website we may collect certain information such as browser type, operating system, website visited immediately before coming to our site, etcetera.
+This information is used in an aggregated manner to analyse how people use our site, in order to improve our service.

 Third party sites